boneill02/swerve/README.md

 * GNU Make
 * A POSIX shell (`dash`, `bash`...)

-## Prerequisites for running in a VM or creating a GRUB ISO image
+## Prerequisites for making a GRUB image

 * fdisk (from util-linux)
 * GNU GRUB
-* QEMU

 ## Building

-1. Build and install the toolchain to your $PATH: `./toolchain/build-toolchain.sh -j3` (note: replace the 3 with the number of cores you have plus 1)
+1. Build and install the toolchain to your $PATH:
+   `./toolchain/build-toolchain.sh -j3` (note: replace the 3 with the number of cores you have plus 1)
 2. Run `make -j3` (note: same thing as above, you should change 3 with the number of cores you have plus 1)

 ## Run in QEMU